 Anestis Ioannou (b.1992) is a visual artist who lives and works in Athens.
-He graduated from the Department of Fine Arts and of the Sciences of Art, University of Ioannina (2015), where he received the Erasmus Scholarship to study at the Fine Arts School, University of Castilla la Mancha, Spain (2014).
 He holds a Master’s Degree (MFA) from LUCA School of Arts, Brussels (2018).
+He studied painting at the Department of Fine Arts and of the Sciences of Art, University of Ioannina (2015), and at the Fine Arts School of the University of Castilla la Mancha, Spain (2014).
+He was awarded the ARTWORKS fellowship (2020), supported by Stavros Niarchos Foundation.
+Until today he’s work has been presented in exhibitions in Greece, Belgium, Netherlands, Croatia, Serbia, France and Germany.

 A short interview of Anestis Ioannou.
 Recomposing Fragments